BoyManWamen/DijkstrasAlgorithm/README.md

 # Dijkstra's Algorithm
-A simulation on one of the simplest algorithms, Djikstra's Algorithm.
+This is a simulation of one of the simplest algorithms, Dijkstra's Algorithm.